 ~$11 (5.6 oz)

-⚠️ Weaknesses: No ceramides — doesn't actively support barrier repair the way CeraVe does.
+Weaknesses: No ceramides -- it does not have the same barrier-support ingredient story as CeraVe.
 Smaller volume for similar price.
 Some formulas contain fragrance.

 Check Price on Amazon